omnilingo/omnilingo/README.md

 # Deployment

-Right now it only works with Finnish.
-To bootstrap it, `git clone` the repository, then run the following commands:
+To bootstrap the project, `git clone` the repository, then run the following
+commands:

 ```
 cd templates && wget --no-check-certificate http://cl.indiana.edu/\~ftyers/cv/cv-corpus-6.1-2020-12-11.tar.gz -O- | tar zxf - && cd ..
 pip install -r requirements.txt
 ./main.py
 ```

+Right now it only works with Finnish language, but any one with space-delimited script should be OK.

 The project should be accessible through http://localhost:5001/